chandrakumarreddy/whiteboard/README.md

 ## Initialize project

-Run the command to install dependencies for both end
+Run the command to install dependencies

-> npm run init-project
+> npm install or yarn install

 Run It
 Run it locally

-> npm start
+> npm start or yarn start